x

 Cleveland police announce arrest in Sept.
 29 'street takeover'

 CLEVELAND — The Cleveland Division of Police announced an arrest in its investigation into the "street takeovers" that took place in several parts of the city during the night of Sept.
-28 and themorning of Sept.
+28 and the morning of Sept.
 29 in a press conference Tuesday.

 Cleveland Police Chief Annie Todd announced that officers arrested a 25-year-old man specifically for his role in the street takeover of Lee and Miles on Sept.
-29. The suspect was charged with the following:
+29. The suspect has been identified as Jordan Cortez McDonald of South Euclid.

 • Failure to comply